-College employees and students are not allowed to leave unattended children on campus.
-Staff or students who observe children who appear to be unattended should contact Campus Police.
+College employees and students are not allowed to leave children unattended on campus.
+Staff or students who observe children who are unattended should contact Campus Police.

 Campus Police staff will handle the matter in accordance with appropriate State of California education and penal codes.